tlewis/DangerZoneHackerTracker/README.md

 ## Ideas for future improvement
 * Add ability to use a remote SQL database of cheaters that can be shared between multiple users or the entire community
+* Misc UI improvements
+  * Sortable columns for the hacker list
+  * Filter/search for the hacker list
+* Do you have thoughts on how to make this more useful?
+Please let me know in the project's Issues

 ## Project History
 * Originally developed by KidFearless: https://github.com/kidfearless/DangerZoneHackerTracker